 Chief Scientific Officer

 Dr. Breitschwerdt is an internist and professor of medicine and infectious diseases at North Carolina State University’s College of Veterinary Medicine.
-He is a co-director of the Vector Borne Disease Diagnostic Laboratory, which has been testing animals for vector-borne infections, including Bartonella, since 1984.
+He is a co-director of the Vector Borne Disease Diagnostic Laboratory, which has been testing animals for vector-borne infections, such as performing Bartonella testing, since 1984.
 With over 200 peer-reviewed publications, Dr. Breitschwerdt is an internationally recognized leader in Bartonella research, diagnosis and treatment.
 He has been consulted widely about an array of infectious diseases by many leading companies in the veterinary diagnostics, therapeutic and vaccine industries.
 Dr. Breitschwerdt’s research at the NCSU Intracellular Pathogens Research Laboratory has produced significant research findings concerning the medical importance of Bartonella and other emerging infectious disease pathogens.
 In recognition of his outstanding contributions to research and teaching, Dr. Breitschwerdt has received numbers awards, including the NCSU Holladay Medal for Excellence (2013), AAVMC Excellence in Research Award (2017), the AKC-CHF Canine Health Excellence Award (2018), the WSAVA Global One Health Award (2018), and the Melanie S. Steele Distinguished Professorship in Medicine.

 Amanda B. Elam, PhD